For the fact, all the engineering exams in India

 (a) [0,1) U (2,3) ; (b) (0,1) U (2,3] ; (c) [0,1] U [2,3] ; (d) (0,1) U (2,3)

-6) Dimensions: This is one field where the administrators show their complete ignorance.
-Such types
+is one field where the administrators show their complete ignorance.

 of questions have very stupid options that you feel like laughing on them.
 Suppose you have a question to find the velocity of an object in an electromagnetic field in some weird orientation with field values as E and B. The options will be something like